top of page

 Scenario 1: Reason for Next Birth

 Suppose Person A kills Person B, leaving B's parents in extreme mental agony.
-B was their only son and just 20 years old, but he was brutally murdered by A. As a result, A has accumulated a lot of negative karma by inflicting sudden, violent, and painful death upon B and causing lifelong pain to his parents.
+B was their only son and just 20 years old, but he was brutally murdered by A. As a result, A has accumulated a lot of negative repercussions by inflicting sudden, violent, and painful death upon B and causing lifelong pain to his parents.
 According to the principles of karma, A is now destined to undergo a similar experience.
 However, A is already 70 years old and has no family.
 What do you think will happen next?

 Scenario 2: Reason for Multiple Births

 Person X is the owner of a pesticide company that kills countless insects, birds, and animals, and sometimes even humans.
 X has created a tool that causes painful death to multiple lives.
 According to the principles of karma, X is now meant to experience the same pain repeatedly to compensate for what he has started.
-However, it is not possible to go through all of it in one lifetime.
+However, it is not possible to go through all the pain in one lifetime.
 What do you think will happen next?

 Scenario 3: Multiple Births vs Single Birth